axibase/atsd-use-cases/integrations/github/project-release-notification.md

 Execute the `docker run` command to launch a local ATSD [sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) instance.

 Replace the `SERVER_URL` parameter with the public DNS name of the Docker host where the sandbox container is running.
-The URL should be externally accessible to receive webhook notifications from GitHub.
+The Docker host should be externally accessible to receive webhook notifications from GitHub servers.

 To acquire the **Bot User Token**, open the [Slack API](https://api.slack.com/apps), select the application to use for integration, and navigate to the **Install App** tab.
 The **Bot User OAuth Access Token** field contains the needed information.
 Note that you must be a collaborator for the application which you want to integrate.